 Prop 64: The Adult Use of Marijuana Act

-Our Bakersfield Drug Crime Attorneys Can Help You
+Our Bakersfield Drug Crime Attorney Can Help You

-Prop 64, which was approved by California voters in November 2016, officially
+approved by California voters in November 2016, officially legalized the

-legalized the use of recreational marijuana in the golden state.
-However,
+use of recreational marijuana in the golden state.
+However, this law isn’t

-this law isn’t black and white.
-Some marijuana usage is still illegal,
+black and white.
+Some marijuana usage is still illegal, and California

-and California users should make sure they fully understand the provisions
+users should make sure they fully understand the provisions under the

-under the new rule, called the Adult Use of Marijuana Act, or face legal
+new rule, called the Adult Use of Marijuana Act, or face legal repercussions.

 At The Law Offices of Kyle J. Humphrey, we frequently work with clients